 Actors Studio welcomes Year 7 – 12 students to engage in drama and team building games, character and script development, as well as role play.
 The program culminates in performances for the school and wider community.

 Actors Studio is coordinated by Mr Paul Towner.

 Chess lessons for Years 4-12 are offered as part of the school extra-curricular program.
-Chess is often referred to as “sport for the brain” and has proven to have valuable skills which enhance learning.
 These lessons are conducted by private tutors and held in Mt.
 Sion Library in Term 2 and Term 3 at 7.15am.
 Opportunities to practice chess skills are offered by entering competitions throughout the year.

 There is a $50 fee to participate in Chess Club

 Chess Club is coordinated by Mrs Leisa Lenihan.